tunbridgep/SteamCMDHelper/README.md

 **I ended the script early and it left a hidden file in my current working dir.
 Is that safe to delete?**

 The script uses temporary files to make steamcmd work.
 These can be safely deleted

+**I am getting some weird SteamCMD errors, like Error!
+App '<num>' state is 0x202 after update job**

+SteamCMD is a little buggy and unreliable.
+Error 0x202 usually means you don't have enough disk space.